“Pratt”ling about coastal groundwater

 Funding: NSF EAR 2012484

-We are developing a 2D site-informed Hydrogeosphere model of a marsh-to-upland transect to investigate the terrestrial groundwater table and its ability to buffer surges or exacerbate vertical infiltration.
-We simulate both seaside forcings (surges) and terrestrial forcings (drought) with their respective timings, to explore the relative importance of different mechanisms and timescales of salinization.
-Both the field data and model improve our understanding of how press, pulse, and intermediate drivers contribute to saltwater intrusion.
+We developed a 2D site-informed HydroGeoSphere model of a marsh-to-upland transect to investigate the buffering capacity of the terrestrial groundwater table during surge events.
+The model simulates both seaside forcings (surges) and terrestrial forcings (drought and rain events) to evaluate the relative importance of water table height and the sequence of pertubations on salinization extent.
+Together, the field data and modeling results improve our understanding of how press, pulse, intermediate, and interacting drivers contribute to saltwater intrusion into coastal ecosystems.